nikhilaravi/serverless-graphql/README.md

 ![architecture](https://cloud.githubusercontent.com/assets/5912647/15091794/b4f7e512-144b-11e6-8594-74b8d4983131.png)

-This repo has all the code for the GraphQL Lambda function and creation of an, s3 bucket and API Gateway endpoint connected to the lambda function.
+This repo has all the code for the GraphQL Lambda function and creation of an s3 bucket and API Gateway endpoint connected to the lambda function.

+In addition to the GraphQL Lambda there are three other lambda functions

+* [**song-suggester**](https://github.com/nikhilaravi/song-suggester) - Queries the Last.fm api to retrieve song suggestions
+* [**s3-save**](https://github.com/nikhilaravi/s3-save) - Saves a selected song to an s3 bucket
+* [**s3-get**](https://github.com/nikhilaravi/s3-get) - Retrieves all songs from an s3 bucket

 The GraphQL IDE and UI live here: https://github.com/nikhilaravi/serverless-graphql-app